 They receive tremendous sensory integration through these tasks, something that children do not find or experience much outside, given how little green space we have in the city or how little time children even spend outdoors.
 The babies also squish tomatoes, bounce on their mothers’ laps, roll pasta shells in paint and experience lots and lots of touch and texture, which they absolutely love.

 A program that understands early childhood

 The day starts with a prayer session, followed by a beautiful roll call system for the babies and the toddlers.
 Once they come in, each child takes his or her photograph and puts it up on the wall where the session is held, with a little help from mom!

-Tanvi uses puppets, pictures, sounds and rhymes to talk about different things.
+Tanvi uses puppets, pictures, sounds, and rhymes to talk about different things.
 “During one session, we were learning about the human body and hygiene.
-We had objects like toothbrushes, soaps and hairbrushes in a basket and as we sang “this is the way you brush your teeth,” we had the children take turn to pick up the objects!”
+We had objects like toothbrushes, soaps, and hairbrushes in a basket and as we sang “this is the way you brush your teeth,” we had the children take a turn to pick up the objects!”

 Activities to get those neurons firing away

 Want to develop your baby’s brain to the fullest?
 Cubby Tales packs in all these gems of activities that will build the brain, so to speak.
 ‘Mirror time’ has the mums and their children make faces in the mirror and play fun games like identifying their ears, noses, hands and other body parts.

 The babies also love music, rhyme, and song, which the program has in spades!
 The children are also given activities that improve fine motor skills.
 This could be something as fun as moving an object from one place to another.
 One activity involved the children taking a sponge, wetting it and squeezing it into another tub, with a little help from mum, if necessary!
 Activities like the finger and hand painting or playing with colors – the little ones love them!